Skip to main content

 environment: dev

-Since Paved Path Promise WCRs are Promises, and considering that Kratix (and its CRDs) is only installed in the Platform Cluster, you need to ensure the WCR is applied exclusively to the Platform Cluster.
+Since Paved Path Promise Dependencies are Promises, and considering that Kratix and its CRDs (Custom Resource Definitions) are only installed in the platform cluster, you need to ensure the Dependencies are applied exclusively to the platform cluster.

 apiVersion: platform.kratix.io/v1alpha1